Particl-Community/academy/guides/guide_mp_setup_installation.rst

 		.. attention::

    		 NEVER download Particl clients from 3rd party websites!
-Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency` wallets with the goal of stealing your funds!
+Bad actors are constantly trying to distribute malware-infected versions of popular :term:`cryptocurrency <Cryptocurrency>` wallets with the goal of stealing your funds!
 Always download from official sources only.

 	 .. group-tab:: Mac